 Every year at this time, I have a pretty major freak out session.
 If you’ve read MBA for any length of time, you know that I’m a full-time middle school teacher.
 And at the start of every school year I panic because I have no idea how I possibly managed to maintain a classroom, blog, personal relationships and a household the previous year.

-Inevitably, a few days later I calm down, Brian stops trying to slip Xanax into my water, and my friends realize that despite the fact that I’m a typically a well-oiled machine, I too can come undone.
+Inevitably, a few days later I calm down and my friends realize that despite the fact that I’m a typically a well-oiled machine, I too can come undone.
 The calming stage usually happens after a good crying/whining/baking session.
 So this weekend as I was making a mental list of things I’d never be able to do again such as sleep, watch tv, shop or take pictures in good light, I decided to bury my hands into some dough.